Skagen: Commerce

 Given the abundance of fresh fish coming it at the port of Skagen, seafood forms a staple of cuisine in Skagen.
-Of particular note is the Skagen Fiske Restaurant, one of the most renowned seafood restaurants in Jutland that was established in 1907 at the side of the harbour.
-It serves shrimp, herring, grilled fillets of sole with lemon sauce and Norwegian lobster.
+Of particular note is the Skagen Fiske Restaurant that was established in 1907 at the side of the harbour.
 Ruth's Gourmet in Ruth's Hotel on Hans Ruth Vej is also of note and has been cited to be one of the top five restaurants in Denmark outside of Copenhagen, serving French cuisine under head chef Michel Michaud.
 Ruths Hotel was originally built by Emma and Hans Christian Ruth in 1904 as a bath and guest house.
-It was purchased by J. Philip-Sørensen in 2003.
-The Restaurant Pakhuset, the restaurant of the Brøndums Hotel, and Jakobs Café are also popular; Jakobs Café is a music venue and bar at night.
-True foodies are also bound to visit the famous butcher, Slagter Munch, who is known for their sausages and for their ham: Skagen Skinken.

 Landmarks

 Northern headland and lighthouses

-At the headland at Grenen, commonly but erroneously believed to be the northernmost point of Denmark, the North Sea and the Baltic Sea meet.
+At the headland at Grenen, the northernmost point of Denmark (excluding Greenland and the Faroe Islands), the North Sea and the Baltic Sea meet.
 Because of their different densities, a clear dividing line can be seen.
 As a result of turbulent seas, beachings and shipwrecks were common.
 These frequent losses combined with the town's strategic location as the gateway to the Baltic led to Skagen being the site of one of Denmark's earliest lighthouses, Vippefyr, a lever light constructed in 1627.
 A faithful copy has now been constructed on the site of the original.

 The White Lighthouse (det Hvide fyr) just north of the town is Denmark's oldest brick-built lighthouse.
 With a height of 21 m, it was designed by Philip de Lange and lit for the first time in 1747.
 In 1858, it was replaced by the Grey Lighthouse (det Grå fyr) 2 km further north.
 Restored in 1960, the White Lighthouse now houses art exhibitions.